ErlendBerntsen/freja/README.md

 So what is actually generated?
 There will be created two projects in the target path folder that was given in the configuration.
 One is called `startcode` and the other `solution`.
 Both projects will copy every file and folder from the source project except the files and folders that are listed in the `ignore` part of the configuration options.
 The Java files are modified according to the annotations.
 The pom file will also be modified to remove dependencies and plugins related to this framework (other dependencies and plugins will be kept).
 The `solution` project will keep all solutions, but remove all annotations and everything else that is related to this framework.
 The `startcode` project is similar, but the constructs annotated with `@Exercise` are handled according to the `transformOption`.

 ### Exercise Descriptions
 The `startcode` project will also include a folder called `descriptions` that has a templated description file for each top-level exercise (i.e. each construct that is annotated with `@Exercise` and share the same first digit in `id` will share the same description file).
 This is done with [AsciiDoc](https://asciidoc.org/) using attributes.
 These attributes make it possible to quickly refer to information about constructs that are marked with the `@Exercise` annotation.
 This information includes the construct's simple name, full name, path, filename etc. This information is updated automatically when refactoring the construct, as long as it doesn't change its hierarchical position in the exercise.
 This ensures consistency between exercise descriptions and source code, since the descriptions are automatically updated when refactoring the source code.
 An example template description is also included with each exercise.
-Both PDF and HTML can be generated from the AsciiDoc files.
+Both PDF and HTML can be generated from the AsciiDoc files, but an AsciiDoc file can also be directly displayed in GitHub.
 It is highly recommended installing an AsciiDoc plugin for your IDE to make it easier to work it:
 * [IntelliJ AsciiDoc plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc)
 * [Eclipse AsciiDoc plugin](https://marketplace.eclipse.org/content/asciidoctor-editor)
 * [VSCode AsciiDoc plugin](https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode)